expobrain/expobrain-blog/_posts/2016-09-18-Create a Python module in Rust.md

 }
 {% endhighlight %}

-The first notable thing is that all the functions which will be called by the Python code needs to receive as the first parameter and instance of the current Python interpreter (argument `py` of type `Python` and if they return a value it should be wrapped in a `PyResult` type (an alias to the `Result` type).
+The first notable thing is that all the functions which will be called by the Python code needs to receive as the first parameter an instance of the current Python interpreter (argument `py` of type `Python` and if they return a value it should be wrapped in a `PyResult` type (an alias to the `Result` type).
 Other functions not exposed to the Python code don't need these constraints.

 The second thing is that the return value is a Python string and not a Rust `String` or `str` type, this is possible because the `rust-cpython` crate expose to you the Python built-in types in Rust so you don't need to return a C string and convert into into a Python string later.
 This is a big boost in performances because the compiler will optimise the creation of `PyString` instance and the Python code can use the instance as is without any overhead.